edwindarmadi/QuantumWire_Trend_Analysis/README.md

 * Within QuantumWire’s Apple product line, MacBook Air Laptops and AirPods Headphones account for 99% of all refunds, making them the key contributors to Apple-related return volume.
 This is largely consistent across the 2019–2022 period, highlighting a structural trend in customer behavior rather than a short-term fluctuation.

-* While the iPhone represents only a small share of total refunds, it ranks among the top three products in refund rate across all categories.
+* While the iPhone represents only a small share of total refunds, it ranks third in product refund rate across all categories.
 With an average order value (AOV) of $741, even a minor increase in its refund rate could have a disproportionate effect on revenue compared to lower-priced products such as AirPods.
 Monitoring iPhone return trends and identifying early refund triggers could prevent high-value revenue loss while maintaining customer satisfaction.

 * Overall, reducing refund volume for AirPods and MacBooks would improve operational efficiency, while proactively managing refund risk for high-AOV products like the iPhone would safeguard profitability.